glic3rinu/passlib/docs/lib/passlib.apache.rst

 .. versionchanged:: 1.6
-    The api for this module was updated to be more flexible, and to have (hopefully) less confusing method names.
+    The api for this module was updated to be more flexible, and to have less ambiguous method names.
-    The old method and keyword names are supported but deprecated, and will be removed in Passlib 1.8.
+    The old method and keyword names are deprecated, and will be removed in Passlib 1.8.
-    No more backwards-incompatible changes are currently planned.
+    No more backwards-incompatible changes are currently planned for these classes.

 .. index:: apache; htpasswd